Sustainable cocoa and coffee

 Our approach

-Within the CREA project, 8 chains have been selected: avocado, cocoa, coffee, banana, plantain, soursop, guayusa and quinoa.
+The CREA project promotes raw materials and value-added products from 8 chains: avocado, cocoa, coffee, banana, plantain, soursop, guayusa and quinoa.
 This selection was made in line with the current trade agreement with the EU and the trends related to the Green Deal.
 Explore the products.

-Innovation, research, sustainability and inclusion are the four key components of the CREA project.
+Innovation, sustainability, research and inclusion are the key components of the CREA project.

-• Innovation: to increase the competitiveness of the agri-food export sector by improving sustainability, product quality and the commercial and logistical management of MSMEs and producer organisations.
+We aim to increase the competitiveness of the agri-food export sector by improving sustainability, product quality and the commercial and logistical management of MSMEs and producer organisations.
+Our focus includes socio-entrepreneurial-management, application of green technologies and sustainable production processes and value addition, among others.

-• Sustainability: besides identifying sustainable markets for the prioritised value chains, we will also strengthen the digital platform Ecuador Agroalimentario as a place to showcase Ecuadorian products.
-In parallel, we will work with public and private stakeholders to move towards an enabling environment for exports of producer organisations and MSMEs grouped in Ecuador Agroalimentario.
+Besides identifying sustainable markets for the prioritised value chains, we also strengthen the digital platform Ecuador Agroalimentario as a place to showcase Ecuadorian products.
+In parallel, we work with public and private stakeholders to move towards an enabling environment for exports of producer organisations and MSMEs grouped in Ecuador Agroalimentario.
+Training, dissemination and technical assistance are provided to also make sure that the trends and requirements of the European Union for the entry of sustainable products are locally known.

 No items found.